realprogrammersusevim/readability.nvim/README.md

 Plug 'realprogrammersusevim/readability.nvim'
 ```

-And then restart and `:PlugInstall`.
+And then restart and run `:PlugInstall`.

 **Packer**